w3c/wai-bcase/index.md

 [Accessible Banking YouTube
 playlist](https://www.youtube.com/watch?v=75qKCi59E1U&amp=&list=PLecqH2uhOR0Zb31X7hh5BzWJv4KGLnuUy)

-Barclay's is an excellent example of how a strong commitment to accessibility results in distributed responsibility and shared understanding throughout the company culture.
-The company is percieved as open, fair, and people are proud to work there and to do business with Barclay's.
+Barclay's is an excellent example of how a strong commitment to accessibility results in distributed responsibility and shared understanding.
+Accessibility awareness permeates the company culture.
+The company is percieved as open and fair.
+People are proud to work there and to do business with Barclay's.
 Read the [full Barclay's case study](https://www.barclayscorporate.com/content/dam/corppublic/corporate/Documents/Accessibility/bmb-case-study.pdf) to learn more.

 ### Increase Market Reach

 <img src="{{ "/content-images/wai-bcase/chart.svg" | relative_url }}" alt="" style="float: right; margin-left: 2rem; clear:right; width: 30%; max-width: 220px">

-The market of people with disabilities is already large and is growing as the global population ages.
+The market of people with disabilities is large and it is growing as the global population ages.
 In the UK, disabled people and their families spend at least £249 billion every year, which is known as the UK Purple Pound.
 In the US, annual discretionary spending of people with disabilities is over $200 billion.
 The global estimate of the disability market is $6 trillion, which is equivalent to that of China.
 Consider these facts when estimating market size: